NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/2/README.md

 cd kata2
 ```

-### 2. Activate TechDocs frontend plugin
+### 2. Activate TechDocs frontend
-To activate the GUI component of `TechDocs` we need to reconfigure our `packages/app` to include the `TechDocs plugin` assets in the `Backstage` frontend application.
+Next we have to activate the GUI component of `TechDocs` by reconfiguring our `packages/app` to include the `TechDocs plugin` assets.
 This procedure involes interfacing with the `packages/app/src/App.tsx` asset and installing a `@backstage/plugin-techdocs` package via `yarn` by navigating to the `packages/app` directory and executing the following command:

 ```bash
 yarn add --cwd packages/app @backstage/plugin-techdocs